jarronb-iit/ITMT430/sprints/sprint2/report.md

 - Lead Developer - [Giancarlo Barillas](https://github.com/giancarlobarillas)
 - Junior Developer - [Johnathan Garcia](https://github.com/)
 - UI/UX - [Theo Economos](https://github.com/teconomo), [Erick Cabrera](https://github.com/ecabrera796)

+We have spent the majority of this sprint focusing on building tangible designs and artboards through Adobe XD.
+We also have utilized our user tree flow to implement our designs in a workable prototype to showcase a demo type of our app.

 - IT Operations - [Antoine Foggs](https://github.com/AFoggs)

 ## Sprint 2 Goals